DXHeroes/knowledge-base-content/practices/lock-file.md

 **A lock file:**

-- is generated automatically for any operation
+- Is generated automatically for any operation
-- is used for describing the dependency tree and its changes, so the coworkers are guaranteed to install exactly the same dependencies
+- Describes the dependency tree and its changes, so the coworkers are guaranteed to install exactly the same dependencies
-- describes the dependency tree at any given time
-- lets you "travel back in time" and check any former dependency tree
+- Lets you "travel back in time" and check any former dependency tree
-- allows your Package Manager to skip repeated metadata resolutions for previously-installed packages and, therefore, makes the installation much faster
+- Allows your Package Manager to skip repeated metadata resolutions for previously-installed packages and, therefore, makes the installation much faster

 ## Why You Might Want the Lock File